gokulm/BoltOn/docs/cqrs.md

         }));
     });

-* StudentFlattened's internal ctor is called from `StudentCreatedHandler`, which gets invoked by `Mediator` from `BoltOnMassTransitConsumer<StudentCreatedEvent>`
+* StudentFlattened's internal ctor is called from `StudentCreatedHandler`, which gets invoked by `Requestor` from `BoltOnMassTransitConsumer<StudentCreatedEvent>`
 * `StudentCreatedEvent` event is processed in the ctor by calling the base class' `ProcessEvent` method.
 The action delegate passed as a parameter to the method is invoked only if the event is not already processed.
 After invoking the action delegate, the DestinationId and the DestinationTypeName properties are populated and the event is added to the ProcessedEvents collection.
 * The ProcessedEvents get persisted along with the entity and thus the collection prevents events getting re-processed.